ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

 ==============================

-In addition to its web-based interface, FishBase provides machine readable XML files for 30622 of its species entries.
-The `rfishbase` package works by creating a cached copy of all data on FishBase currently available in XML format.
+In addition to its web-based interface, FishBase provides machine readable XML files for 30,622 of its species entries.
+The `rfishbase` package works by creating a cached copy of all data on FishBase currently available in XML format on the FishBase webpages.
+This process relies on the Lang (2012a) and Lang (2012b) packages to access these pages and parse the resulting XML into a local cache.
 Caching increases the speed of queries and places minimal demands on the FishBase server, which in its present form is not built to support direct access to application programming interfaces (APIs).
 A cached copy is included in the package and can be loaded in to R using the command:

 ~~~~ {.r}
 data(fishbase)